kasar2/Personalized-Wellness-Insights-with-Deep-Learning-approach/README.md

 D.Implementation: The model processes user data to compute averages and generate insights, utilizing techniques such as dropout and batch normalization to improve performance.

-E.Integration with a Yoga App Flask API: A simple API is created using Flask to simulate integration with a yoga app.
-Users can request their personalized wellness insights by accessing a specific endpoint with their User ID.

-The API returns a JSON response containing the user's report, including deep learning-generated insights.